Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Iterative Weighted MSE Approach

 \section{Iterative Weighted MSE Approach}

-To compare the performance of the proposed approach, we briefly present the iterative weighted mean square error (IWMSE) approach proposed in \cite{IWMMSE}.

-Let $g_{\text{c},k}$ and $g_{\text{p},k}$ be the equalizing filters for the $k$th user's common and private message, respectively. \\ Given the first equations in \eqref{eq:rck} and in \eqref{eq:rpk}, the estimates for the $k$th user common message and private message denoted respectively by $\hat{s}_{\text{c},k}$ and $\hat{s}_{\text{p},k}$ read as
+To compare the performance of the proposed approach, we briefly present the iterative weighted minimum mean squared error (IWMMSE) precoding approach proposed in \cite{IWMMSE}, \cite{Clerckx_RS2}.
+This method is based on establishing a relationship between the sum rate maximization problem and the augmented weighted MSE minimization problem by introducing weights and equalizing filters.
+The latter optimization problem turns out to be convex in each of its variables when the other ones are kept constant and hence an alternating solution approach is pursued.
+Let $g_{\tc,k}$ and $g_{\tp,k}$ be the equalizing filters for the $k$th user's common and private messages, respectively.
+Given the expressions in \eqref{eq:rck} and in \eqref{eq:rpk}, the estimates for the $k$th user common message and private message read as